UzzyCodeGround/Mathematical-Modelling.-/README.md

 # Welcome to My GitHub Projects

-This repository is a collection of my projects showcasing some of my work done.
+This repository is a collection of projects showcasing some of my work done.

 ## Repository Overview